-The Company maintains a borrowing capacity of \$76,048,000 with the Federal Home Loan Bank of Chicago ("FHLB").
-As of March 31, 2022, the Company had no amounts outstanding in FHLB advances.
-The borrowing capacity is decreased by advances outstanding and credit enhancements of \$1,853,000 related to the Mortgage Partnership Program with the FHLB resulting in an available borrowing capacity of \$74,195,000.
-The borrowings are secured by one-to four-family, multi-family, and commercial real estate mortgage loans totaling \$122,796,000 at March 31, 2022.
-However, without purchasing additional shares of FHLB stock, the maximum amount available to borrow is 22 times the amount of FHLB Capital Stock of \$562,000.
+The Company maintains a borrowing capacity of \$82,949,000 with the Federal Home Loan Bank of Chicago ("FHLB").
+As of March 31, 2023, the Company had no amounts outstanding in FHLB advances.
+The borrowing capacity is decreased by advances outstanding and credit enhancements of \$1,229,000 related to the Mortgage Partnership Program with the FHLB resulting in an available borrowing capacity of \$81,720,000.
+The borrowings are secured by one-to four-family, multifamily, and commercial real estate mortgage loans totaling \$135,655,000 at March 31, 2023.
+The FHLB applies a collateral margin and valuation adjustment to the total dollar amount of loans pledged which reduces the collateral value available to be borrowed.
+Additional shares of FHLB stock may be required to be purchased when advances are drawn.
 The FHLB advances are subject to restrictions or penalties in the event of prepayment.